MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

 AfterWords would contain templates for mourners to complete.
-However, it would be too long to describe them all in this specifications.
+However, it would be too long to describe them all in this specification.
 Therefore, they would be stored in a subfolder called [templates](./templates/).

+They would be ordered in subcategories which are the following:

+- To Obtain
+- Finance
+- Employer and ASSEDIC
+- Health Insurance
+- Insurances
+- Mutual
+- Pensions
+- Family Allowance
+- Notary and Estate Taxation
+- Subscriptions

 ---